40+ Easy Zero Waste Projects for the HomeAs an Amazon Associate, I earn from qualifying purchases.

 What are Zero Waste Projects?

 Zero waste projects can be anything from upcycling an item to be used in a different way than it was originally intended.
 An example would be upcycling a T-shirt into a headband.
 Another Zero-waste project is making a new product that replaces something disposable.
 Think of makings a reusable kitchen sponge instead of those disposable ones.
 Any project that reduces waste in the home is welcome on this list.

-Some of the projects may take a few minutes while some take a few days, especially if paint is involved.
+Some of the projects may take a few minutes while some take a few hours, especially if painting is involved.
 They are all easy enough for beginners to tackle and even easier to incorporate into a zero-waste lifestyle.
 As I find projects that are worthwhile I will continue to grow this list to help us all.

 This is so cool!
 It's a bowl made with plastic grocery bags.
 If you don't know how to crochet, this is a great project to start with.
 Your veggies and the earth will thank you.